-Place table tents around staff lounges.
+Place table tents in staff lounges.
 Use images of employees that evoke a feeling of happiness, fulfillment, and engagement.
-Copy should be something along the lines of:
+The message should reflect similar sentiments:

-"Thank you for everything you do to achieve excellence at Methodist Senior Living!
-As part of our commitment to you, Methodist Senior Living regularly asks employees about their experiences working here.
-It is part of our campaign to listen to you so you can achieve a high quality of work-life balance and improve the quality of care you deliver to residents, patients, and families.
+Thank you for everything you do to achieve excellence at Methodist Senior Living!
+As part of our commitment to you, Methodist Senior Living regularly asks employees about their experience working here.
+It is part of our campaign to listen to you, so you can achieve a high quality of work-life balance and improve the quality of care you deliver to residents, patients, and families.